Release Notes 3.22.3

 update.sh script on each node individually – the order in which you update the nodes doesn’t matter.

 Never update the control nodes in parallel.
 Doing so may result in race conditions for certain jobs, such as database migrations, and may cause the cluster to become unavailable.

 NGINX Controller App Deliver Module 3.22.3 has the following change in default behavior:

 Removed the ability to specify instances directly that are assigned to an instance group.
 (33712)

-The documentation for instance groups mentions that instances which belong to an instance group should not be specified directly from a gateway.
+Documentation for instance groups mentions that instances that belong to an instance group should not be specified directly from a gateway.
 This is now being enforced during the creation or update of a gateway.
-If the user tries configure a gateway specifying the instance directly, they will receive a http status code of 400 (Bad Request) with an error message similar to the example below:
+If you try to configure a gateway specifying the instance directly, you will receive an http status code of 400 (Bad Request) with an error message similar to the example below:

 Error upserting gateway: Object contains invalid instance reference: instances cannot be directly referenced if already registered with an instance group: 'locations/east-loc/instances/east1' is in instance group 'east-ig'

 This release fixes the following new-found issues:

 - Editing a Gateway placement between an instance and instance groups via the UI results in duplication.
 (33741)

 - When the web interface was being used to modify a placement within the gateway so that an instance is changed to an instance group (or vice-versa), then both placements were showing up in the API request.
 This has now been corrected and editing results in a single updated entry.